 - if a Button event occurred (touch or release if enabled).
-I2C register CapStatLsb show the detailed status of the Buttons, - if a GPI edge occurred (rising or falling if enabled).
+I2C registers CapStatMsb and CapStatLsb show the detailed status of the Buttons, - if a Slider event occurred (touch, release, move high, move low or position change).
+I2C registers CapStatMsb, SldPosMsb and SldPosLsb show the detailed status of the Slider, - if a GPI edge occurred (rising or falling if enabled).
 I2C register GpiStat shows the detailed status of the GPI pins, - when actually entering Active or Doze mode either through automatic wakeup or via host request (may be delayed by 1 scan period).
 I2C register CompOpmode shows the current operation mode, - once compensation procedure is completed either through automatic trigger or via host request (may be delayed by 1 scan period), - once SPM write is effective (may be delayed by 1 scan period), - once NVM burn procedure is completed (may be delayed by 1 scan period), - during reset (power up, hardware RESETB, software reset).